tmobile/magentaA11y/_checklist-native/webviews.md

 settings:
   text resize: |
-    N/A for web views and native navigation bar text
+    N/A only for web view sections and native navigation bar text
 ---

 ## iOS